Car Shop—Truth in Repairs

 Getting the Best Price

-Under the Truth in Repairs Act, Minnesotans have the right to receive a written estimate from a shop before it begins any actual repair work.
+Under the Truth in Repairs Act, Minnesotans have the right to receive a written estimate from a repair shop before it begins any actual repair work.
 Obtain several estimates and compare costs before deciding upon a given shop.
 The shop is not supposed to perform unnecessary or unauthorized repairs.
 When you take a car in for an estimate, you should clearly explain to the shop that you do not want the shop to make any repairs until you have received and examined the written estimate.
 You may wish to document this request in writing at the shop to protect against potential disputes.
 The shop must also inform you of additional charges associated with making the written estimate or with the repair, such as diagnostic costs or charges for storage of the car.

 In some cases, unscrupulous repair shops may recommend unnecessary or marginal repairs to make additional money.
 Mechanics may operate on commission and therefore have an incentive to make more repairs than necessary.
 Owners who are unsure whether a repair is necessary may wish to take their vehicle to a shop specializing in diagnostic work.
 Since diagnostic-only shops don’t actually repair cars, they have no reason to recommend unnecessary repairs.